HiKapok/SSD.TensorFlow/README.md

 	python simple_ssd_demo.py
 	```

 All the codes was tested under TensorFlow 1.6, Python 3.5, Ubuntu 16.04 with CUDA 8.0.
+If you want to run training by yourself, one decent GPU will be highly recommended.
+The whole training process for VOC07+12 dataset took ~120k steps in total, and each step (32 samples per-batch) took ~1s on my little workstation with single GTX1080-Ti GPU Card.
+If you need run training without enough GPU memory you can try half of the current batch size(e.g. 16), try to lower the learning rate and run more steps, watching the TensorBoard until convergency.
 BTW, the codes here had also been tested under TensorFlow 1.4 with CUDA 8.0, but some modifications to the codes are needed to enable replicate model training, take following steps if you need:

 - copy all the codes of [this file](https://github.com/tensorflow/tensorflow/blob/v1.6.0/tensorflow/contrib/estimator/python/estimator/replicate_model_fn.py) to your local file named 'tf\_replicate\_model\_fn.py'
 - add one more line [here](https://github.com/HiKapok/SSD.TensorFlow/blob/899e08dad48669ca0c444284977e3d7ffa1da5fe/train_ssd.py#L25) to import module 'tf\_replicate\_model\_fn'
 - change 'tf.contrib.estimator' in [here](https://github.com/HiKapok/SSD.TensorFlow/blob/899e08dad48669ca0c444284977e3d7ffa1da5fe/train_ssd.py#L383) and [here](https://github.com/HiKapok/SSD.TensorFlow/blob/899e08dad48669ca0c444284977e3d7ffa1da5fe/train_ssd.py#L422) to 'tf\_replicate\_model\_fn'
 - now the training process should run perfectly
+- before you run 'eval_ssd.py', you should also remove [this line](https://github.com/HiKapok/SSD.TensorFlow/blob/e8296848b9f6eb585da5945d6b3ae099029ef4bf/eval_ssd.py#L369) because of the interface compatibility

 This repo is just created recently, any contribution will be welcomed.